Asian Chemical Connections

 Generally, weak economic conditions persist and the chemical giant's apparent optimism - or should that be belief that things must get better? - is difficult to square with the dire state of Europe's major economies, combined with only lacklustre economic growth in the US and ongoing weakness in China.

-Copy of VIDEO - ICIS Asia Lunchtime Bulletin 20 June 2013
+VIDEO: ICIS Asia Lunchtime Bulletin 6 December 2013